 - Don’t give them food or anything to drink.

 - Reassure the victim that you’re staying with them and help is on the way.

 If the victim loses consciousness, check to see if they are breathing or have gone into cardiac arrest.
 If the heart has stopped beating, perform CPR.

 Following these steps can improve the chance of survival and minimize the chance of permanent disability!

 Contact Us for First Aid Classes in Raleigh

 If you are unsure how to perform CPR or provide first aid, CPR Educators, Inc. can help.
 We offer first aid training and CPR training at our Raleigh training facility and also offer on-site training for area organizations and businesses.
+We also offer online CPR training.
 Check out our class schedule to sign up for a class, or call us today at 919-639-4848 to learn more!